MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-shortcut.md

 ---
 title: Create a database shortcut
-description: Learn how to create a database shortcut in Real-Time Analytics. ms.reviewer: sharmaanshul ms.author: yaschust
+description: Learn how to create a database shortcut to data in another KQL Database or in Azure Data Explorer in Real-Time Analytics. ms.reviewer: sharmaanshul ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
 ms.custom:
   - ignite-2023
-ms.date: 09/28/2023
+ms.date: 03/19/2024
 ms.search.form: KQL Database
+#Customer intent: To create a database shortcut in Real-Time Analytics.
 ---
 # Create a database shortcut

-A database shortcut in Real-Time Analytics is an embedded reference within a KQL database to a source database in Azure Data Explorer.
+A database shortcut in Real-Time Analytics is an embedded reference within a KQL database to a source database.
+The source database can be one of the following:

+* A KQL Database in Real-Time Analytics
+* An Azure Data Explorer database

 The behavior exhibited by the database shortcut is similar to that of a [follower database](/azure/data-explorer/follower).

 **When is a database shortcut useful?**